poopyhed444/poopyhed444/README.md

 - 👋 Hi, I’m @poopyhed444
 - 👀 I’m interested in Java, and maybe some javascript and python
-- 🌱 I’m currently learning Java, Python ( Don't know much)
+- 🌱 I’m currently learning Java, Kotlin, Python ( Don't know much)
 - 💞️ I’m looking to collaborate on creating Cheats for minecraft and other projects.
 - 📫 How to reach me Discord xine#3434